kurtkanaskie/minidevjam/lab4.md

 ![Image](images/portal-api-orders-product.png)

 and your done.
+Now select the *Live Portal* to view the portal.

 ![Image](images/portal-api-orders-published.png)

-Next
+Select *APIs*...

 ![Image](images/portal-live.png)

-Next
+and then "Orders" API.

 ![Image](images/portal-live-orders.png)

-Next
+This is how the interactive docs look.

 ![Image](images/portal-live-orders-customer.png)